Nonparametric Analysis of Random Utility Models: Empirical Application

 Tables \ref{table:7 periods} and \ref{table:8 periods} summarize our empirical findings.
 They display test statistics, p-values, and the numbers $I$ of patches and $H$ of rationalizable demand vectors; thus, matrices $A$ are of size $(I \times H)$.
-All entries that show $J_N=0$ and a corresponding p-value of $1$ were verified to be true zeroes, i.e. $\hat{\pi}_{EC}$ is rationalizable.
-All in all, it turns out that estimated choice probabilities are typically not stochastically rationalizable, but also that this rejection is not statistically significant.
+All entries that show $\mathcal{J}_N=0$ and a corresponding p-value of $1$ were verified to be true zeros, i.e. $\hat{\pi}_{EC}$ is rationalizable.
+All in all, it turns out that estimated choice probabilities are typically not stochastically rationalizable, but also that this rejection is not statistically significant.\footnote{In additional analyses not presented here, we replicated these tables using polynomials of degree 2, as well as setting $\tau_N=0$.
+The qualitative finding of many positive but insignificant test statistics remains.
+In isolation, this finding may raise questions about the test's power.
+However, the test exhibits reasonable power in our Monte Carlo exercise and also rejects rationalizability in an empirical application elsewhere \cite{Hubner}.
+We also checked whether small but positive test statistics are caused by adding-up constraints, i.e. by the fact that all components of $\pi$ that correspond to one budget must jointly be on some unit simplex.
+The estimator $\hat{\pi}$ can slightly violate this.
+Adding-up failures occur but are at least one order of magnitude smaller than the distance from a typical $\hat{\pi}$ to the corresponding projection $\hat{\eta}$.}

-Among many other validation exercises, we manually inspected data underlying the 84-91 entry in Table \ref{table:8 periods} because $J_N$ is rather low.
-The entry is not in error and illustrates an interesting phenomenon.
-The matrix $X$ (see footnote \ref{footnote-X}) corresponding to this entry contains the following three rows: